 Being charged with an indictable crime in New Jersey can turn your life into a nightmare.
 The stressful and overwhelming criminal procedures involved can place you in an extremely challenging situation.
 Furthermore, the legal and social implications of a criminal conviction can follow you forever.

 Such is the case for those who have been convicted of vehicular manslaughter.
 What is this crime?
 How long will a sentence of this nature last?
 And what potential defenses you have?
-New Jersey vehicular homicide defense attorney John J. Zarych explains below.
+Atlantic city vehicular homicide defense attorney John J. Zarych explains below.

 How Long Can a Vehicular Manslaughter Sentence Be?